mirage/irmin.org/README.md

 git clone https://github.com/tarides/irmin.io
 cd irmin.io

-npm install    # Install build dependencies npm run build  # Build the website npm run serve  # Serve the build at `localhost:9000`
+yarn install    # Install build dependencies yarn run build  # Build the website yarn run serve  # Serve the build at `localhost:9000`
 ```

-When working on the website, an incremental development server can be run with `npm run develop`,
+When working on the website, an incremental development server can be run with `yarn run develop`,
 but beware that this may show stale artefacts.

 ### Running tests/linting

 - The source code is formatted with [Prettier][prettier], and this is enforced in the CI.
-- Any incorrectly formatted code will be reported by `npm run lint`.
+- Any incorrectly formatted code will be reported by `yarn run lint`.
-- Use `npm run format` to apply the changes.
+- Use `yarn run format` to apply the changes.

 [irmin]: https://github.com/mirage/irmin/
 [irmin.io]: https://irmin.io/